sachin-som/colanode/scripts/src/emojis/README.md

 3. **Process & Generate**

+   The script creates two database files and an SVG sprite:

+   **Full Database (`emojis.db`)**:

-   - Initializes or updates an `emojis.db` SQLite database in `src/emojis/`.
+   - Initializes or updates an `emojis.db` SQLite database in `../assets/emojis/`.
    - Creates (or reuses) the following tables:
      - **categories** (stores category info like name, display order, etc.)
-     - **emojis** (stores each emoji’s core data, such as code, name, tags, emoticons, etc.)
+     - **emojis** (stores each emoji's core data, such as code, name, tags, emoticons, etc.)
-     - **emoji_svgs** (stores each emoji skin’s SVG image as a BLOB)
+     - **emoji_svgs** (stores each emoji skin's SVG image as a BLOB)
      - **emoji_search** (FTS table for search queries across emoji names, tags, etc.)
+   - Stores each emoji skin's SVG data as a BLOB in the `emoji_svgs` table.

+   **Minimal Database (`emojis.min.db`)**:

+   - Creates a lightweight version of the database without storing SVG data as BLOBs.
+   - Contains the same tables as the full database, except:
+     - **emoji_skins** (references emoji skins without storing SVG data)
+     - No `emoji_svgs` table (SVG data is available via the sprite instead)
+   - Used in web app for emoji listing and search, because of some browser limitations on using the full database.

+   **SVG Sprite (`emojis.svg`)**:

+   - Generates a comprehensive SVG sprite containing all emoji skins as symbols.
+   - Each emoji skin is accessible via its unique skin ID as a symbol reference.
+   - Used in web app for emoji rendering, because of some browser limitations on using the full database.

+   **Additional Processing**:

    - Merges any existing data so as not to overwrite or lose previously assigned IDs.
 This ensures emojis already in use retain consistent IDs in the Colanode app.
-   - Stores each emoji skin’s SVG data as a BLOB in a separate `emoji_svgs` table.
    - Maintains a full-text search (`emoji_search`) table for easy querying by name or tags.

 4. **Cleanup**
    - Removes the temporary working directory once processing is complete.
-   - Leaves you with a fully updated `emojis.db` containing all the emoji data and SVG images.
+   - Leaves you with updated `emojis.db`, `emojis.min.db`, and `emojis.svg` files containing all the emoji data and assets.

 ## Usage